 If you think your going to host more than one website the Plus package is ideal for you.
 However, keep in mind that the Pro plan cost outweighs its wordpress webhost competitors (who offer better deals).

 Setting up various email domains is also well implemented into the user interface and multiple email addressed hosted on a few different webmail types are offered on even the basic packages.
 Horde, Squirrel, Roundcube are all offered as webmail clients on the Shared hosting package.

 To access these options in Bluehost go to your cPanel

 Then navigate to the email section.

 Select “Email Manager” and you will be brought to a section where you can customize your webmail type, view your inbox and add spam protection.

 Each of these are fairly basic webmail types but they offer everything you need for your domain specific email addresses.
 For more advanced options, simply look for the navigation bar on the left hand side.

-Bluehost comes with half decent security tools and settings even on the most basic package.
+Bluehost comes with half decent security tools and settings even on the most basic package which is pretty good for a WordPress webhost.
 In your WordPress dashboard, you can install a free version of Jetpack.
 This will provide you with an overview of visitors of your site, as well as a display of malicious security threats and how many of these have been blocked.